Table of contents

 The gut microbiome often influences the disease outcome, as reported in animal studies.
 Gut microbiome studies in mice have demonstrated an important link between some of the bacterial strains and ALS.
-Moreover, in this study, a strain of Akkermansia muciniphila tends to slow down the progress of the disease in mice.
-Another 2020 study in mice has reported that gut microbial communities influence the survival outcome.
+What’s more, in this study, a strain of Akkermansia muciniphila tends to slow down the disease’s progress in mice.
+Another 2020 study in mice reported that gut microbial communities influence the survival outcome.
 This was especially noted because the ALS-susceptible mice, despite having similar genetic backgrounds, showed significant differences in lifespan.
 The diversity patterns of the microbial communities were significantly different – one of the factors that could have contributed towards the differences in the survival span of those mice.

 Symptoms (Part 9 of Is ALS genetic?)

-The hallmark symptoms of ALS are functional impairment of the muscle movement in the upper and lower extremities, the bulbar muscles, and the trunk muscles.
+The hallmark signs and symptoms of ALS are functional impairment of the muscle movement in the upper and lower extremities, the bulbar muscles, and the trunk muscles.

 According to the National Institute of Neurological Disorders and Stroke, symptoms accumulate gradually.
 Some early symptoms of ALS include:

-- Fasciculations (muscle twitches) in the arm, leg, shoulder, or tongue
+- Fasciculations (muscle twitches) in the tongue, arm, shoulder, or leg

 - Muscle cramps